 - The law - a brief summary of food law and how it affects you

 For more information about forthcoming courses, contact us on 0208 937 5252 or email email@example.com

 A list of training centres can be found on the Chartered Institute of Environmental Health website.

-View food safety and hygiene information at www.food.gov.uk/food-safety
+View food safety and hygiene information at food.gov.uk/food-safety